Fossj117/fossj117.github.io/_posts/2021-10-15-representational-harms-and-DPI.md

 ## Preamble

-*This essay was written for [a course in the philosophy of technology](https://www.hks.harvard.edu/courses/philosophy-technology-marx-and-heidegger-ai-genome-editing-and-geoengineering)  and seemed worth posting / preserving.
+*This essay was written for a course in the philosophy of technology and seemed worth posting / preserving.
 The essay prompt was something along the lines of: "Is Zuckerman's "Digital Public Infrastructure" (DPI) framework a good way to address the representational harms raised in Safiya Noble's book, Algorithms of Oppression*?"

 *While I am somewhat critical of DPI here, I want to be clear that I am overall sympathetic to DPI--and more broadly, democratically-informed technological design--as a direction for addressing at least some (maybe many?) of the internet's problems.
 I think that some of the critiques I am raising here are actually deeper issues related to minority rights and protections under democracy (which also apply to the DPI vision).
-In short, to "democratize" something is not per se to ensure that it is just or fair or aligned with any particular vision of the good (I think?
-I need to strengthen my foundations in democratic theory).
+In short, to "democratize" something is not per se to ensure that it is just or fair or aligned with any particular vision of the good.
+In general I would like to better understand themes from democratic theory on this topic -- e.g. "tyranny of the majority" and the problem of "persistent minorities".
 For now, on to the essay.*

 ## Representational Harms & Digital Public Infrastructure